 By using AYF, you’ll gain new knowledge, learn how to apply it, and be better prepared to make sound land acquisition choices.
 Simple worksheets are provided to help you assess your situation and to systematically develop a well thought-out action for acquiring your plan for your farm acquisition.

 AYF is free and available to anyone.
-Simply register below to access the course.
+Simply register below to access the tutorial.

 IMPORTANT: To complete the registration process and your initial log in, you will need to click on the link in an email that you’ll receive from email@example.com.
 Don’t forget to search your spam folder for this email.